 - For Bar and Column charts, new options are available for bar width

-- You can change the color of each data label in each data series
+- You can change the color of the data labels in each data series

 - You can display stacked dimensions as a grid (default), a tree or flat list